garrettr/garrettr.github.com/_posts/2011-10-03-cron-django-webfaction.markdown

 2. [Webfaction documentation on cron](http://docs.webfaction.com/software/general.html#scheduling-tasks-with-cron)
 3. [Wikipedia on cron - helpful description of job syntax](http://en.wikipedia.org/wiki/Cron)

+## Working with multiple Django/Python projects

+You have multiple Python projects, but only one crontab.
+The only problem with the above solution is it seems to limit you to running manage.py scripts from a single Django application, or potentially running into problems extending the `PYTHONPATH` for multiple Python applications you could have running on your Webfaction instance.

+Redditor [nik_doof](http://www.reddit.com/user/nik_doof) suggested a simple solution to this problem in the comments on this article.
+You can re-define any environment variables set in a crontab at any time.
+Cron commands will use the closest previously defined environment variables when they run.
+For example:

+    PYTHONPATH=/home/username/lib/pythonX.Y:/home/username/webapps/django/lib/pythonX.Y
+    DJANGO_SETTINGS_MODULE=yourproject.settings
+    ...
+    */10 * * * * /usr/local/bin/pythonX.Y /home/username/path/to/script
+    ...
+    PYTHONPATH=/home/username/lib/pythonX.Y:/home/username/webapps/otherproject/lib/pythonX.Y
+    DJANGO_SETTINGS_MODULE=yourotherproject.settings
+    ...
+    */10 * * * * /usr/local/bin/pythonX.Y /home/username/path/to/script
+    ...

 ## Tips

 If you're having trouble debugging your crontab, it's helpful to add

     MAILTO=youremail@domain.com

 at the top of the file.
 This will e-mail you debugging information every time the jobs run - so you may want to disable it when you're done debugging.
+You can also set multiple MAILTO variables, so different cron jobs can have their debugging information sent to different e-mail addresses.

 Another useful thing to do in your crontab is end your job lines like this: